Troubleshoot a Classic Load Balancer: HTTP Errors

 in the logs that are generated by Elastic Load Balancing.
 If necessary, you can increase your capacity or increase

 the configured idle timeout so that lengthy operations (such as uploading a large file) can complete.

 Cause 2: Registered instances closing the connection to Elastic Load Balancing.

-Solution 2: Enable keep-alive settings on your EC2 instances and set the keep-alive timeout to greater than or equal to the idle timeout settings of your load balancer.
+Solution 2: Enable keep-alive settings on your EC2 instances and make sure that the keep-alive timeout is greater than the idle timeout settings of your load balancer.